paulbricman/paulbricman.github.io/docs/tools/memnav.md

 {: .quote }
 In order to function as exosomatic memory, information retrieval systems must be so good so that retrieving information is like remembering.[^3]

 Second, creating the knowledge base which underlies MemNav takes time.
 It requires a sustained regular commitment, and may become tedious.
 However, future methods will likely enable more efficient ways of recording memories.
 Using a speech-to-text service would easily triple the rate of transcribed words per minute.
 Wearable and handheld devices already bring in a multimedia dimension to the endeavor.
-Neural interfaces might work even better.
+Neural interfaces might obviate the need for words entirely.

 Finally, there's a more nuanced issue.
 The linear structure of a diary might be a very poor representation of the non-linear structure of thought.
-The programmatic transformations mentioned previously may be crucial in better aligning the cognitive space with the information space.
-High-dimensional representations similar to the ones used by Semantica might be a much better fit for the task.[^4]
+The programmatic transformations mentioned previously may be crucial in better aligning the cognitive space with the information space.[^4] High-dimensional representations similar to the ones used by Semantica might be a much better fit for the task.

 Despite its current flaws, MemNav manages to provide an insightful vantage point on the nature and impact of future tools for thought.
-The reflections it supports are as valuable as the functions it enables, as it offers a platform for speculating on our desired technological trajectory.
+The reflections it supports are as valuable as the functions it enables, as it helps us paint a picture our desired technological path.

 [^1]: Sparrow et al.,<br/>[Cognitive Consequences on Having Information at Our Fingertips](https://scholar.harvard.edu/files/dwegner/files/sparrow_et_al._2011.pdf)
 [^2]: Papers with Code,<br/>[Language Modelling Performance over Time](https://paperswithcode.com/sota/language-modelling-on-penn-treebank-word)